treycole/notes.treycole.me/content/Blog/A Brief History of Materials.md

 The Neolithic era brought the development of pottery, as well as early usage of glass production and metalworking.
 ### __Bronze Age (3300 - 1200 BC)__
 Copper is a soft metal, and can be bent and hammered into useful shapes.
 However, it was too soft for large scale usefulness.
 The development of metallurgy to combine copper and tin allowed the creation of a more sturdy and useful bronze.
 The earliest form of glass work has been dated within this time period, around 1600 BC.
 ### __Iron Age (1200 - 300 BC)__
 The development of iron and steel replaced bronze, as iron was more naturally abundant and could be made stronger and less brittle.
 ### __Magnetism (600 BC)__
 Iodestones containing magnetized pieces of magnetite were discovered to attract iron.
 The philosopher Thales of Miletus is thought to have been the first to scientifically discuss magnetism.
-The word "magnet" comes from Iodestons found in Magnesia, Anatolia.
 This would later lead to the development of the compass, revolutionizing travel, and allowing humans to step foot out into the world beyond.

+> The word "magnet" comes from Iodestones found in Magnesia, Anatolia.
 ### __Electricity (600 BC)__
 Thales of Miletus made the first recorded observations that rubbing an amber rod creates static electricity.
 Humanity has just observed one of the fundamental forces of nature.
 Thales of Miletus believed the forces from the electricity were instead magnetic.